What is Varicocele?

 Varicocele is diagnosed through physical examination (feeling enlarged veins in standing position) and confirmed with scrotal Doppler ultrasound.
 It is graded from Grade I (small, felt only with Valsalva) to Grade III (large, visible).

-🏥 Find Fertility Clinics for Varicocele in Your City
+🏥 Find Specialists for Varicocele in India